 An expanded vision

 Formerly Sente™ Martial Systems, we are now Radius Factor™.
-We retain the same core philosophy with an expanded vision, network and services.
-However, we still retain the Sente™ Training philosophy at our core – Take and hold the initiative.
+We hold the same core philosophy with an expanded vision, network, products and services.
+However, we still retain the Sente™ Training philosophy at our core: Take and hold the initiative.